La Carabina de Ambrosio

 La Carabina de Ambrosio is a Mexican television show created and developed by Humberto Navarro, filmed at the Televisa Studios, Chapultepec in Mexico City, from 1978 until 1987.
 The slogan of the show was "A Magical, Comical, and Musical Variety Show."
 The show had guest emcees that included César Costa, Gualberto Castro, Fito Girón, and Manolo Muñoz.
 During the hosts' songs, a cast member would interrupt abruptly, leading to the start of a comedy skit.
 The show featured numerous skits, jokes, and tricks played on the hosts.
-It is rumored that the high number of guest hosts throughout the show's run was due to the many tricks played on them.

 Since 2007, the show is in re-runs on TV Clásico.
 The theme song was Quartz by Quartz.

 Humberto Navarro

 Humberto Navarro, creator and producer, of La Carabina de Ambrosio, was a young up-and-coming talent of Televisa.
 He developed La Carabina de Ambrosio with the theme of "you don't know what comes next."
 There were comedy skits, outrageous magic from equally outrageous magicians, music, entertainers, vedettes all presented out of sequence.